bacongravy/emoji-favicon-cli/README.md

 - Uses `github` as the default provider.
 - Uses `.` as the default destination.

-Some providers support returning images from multiple vendors.
+Some providers support returning images from multiple different vendors.
 To choose a specific vendor append its name to the provider name with a dot, e,g. `emojiii.apple`.
-If a vendor is not specified the default vendor for the provider is used.
+If a vendor is not specified then the default vendor for the provider is used.

 - The `iamcal` provider supports: `apple`, `facebook`, `google` (default), `twitter`
 - The `emojiii` provider supports: `apple`, `facebook`, `google` (default), `joy-pixels`, `samsung`, `twitter`, `windows`